OffByNone/Omniscience/README.md

             Info
                 [ ] Clean up
-                [ ] Better show not implemented values [ ] Add refresh button to each section?
+                [ ] Better display for not implemented values [ ] Add refresh button to each section?
                 [ ] Parse "Protocol Info" under "Current Connection Info"

             [ ] Break apart with ui router
-            [ ] Find a way to not duplicate name/icon of device from upper left to the center top of page currently does this as if there are links to the device, device model, manufacturer they are shown in the top center of page
+            [ ] Find a way to not duplicate name/icon of device from upper left to the center top of page Currently does this because if there are links to the device, device model, or manufacturer they are only shown in the top center of page
-            [ ] Intelligently pick which icon to show - currently it shows first, probably choose biggest png [ ] Add ability to change device settings on settings tab [ ] Clean up device info tab
+            [ ] Intelligently pick which icon to show - currently it shows first, probably choose biggest png [ ] Add ability to change device settings on settings tab [ ] Increase usability on smaller screen sizes - phone/tablet/desktop (phone would look like the panel) [ ] Add server icon
-            [ ] Fix popovers not rendering - one liner needs to be fired after jquery and others load, which are dynamically loaded from the back-end
-            [ ] Increase usability on smaller screen sizes - phone/tablet/desktop (phone would look like the panel) [ ] Add server icon
             [ ] Add router icon